Recipe for Tarte aux Fraises

 30g plain flour

-Then gradually pour in the warmed milk, stirring all the time.
+Gradually pour the warmed milk into the egg mixture, stirring all the time.

-Pour everything back into the saucepan and gradually bring to the boil until the mixture starts to thicken.
+Pour the custard back into the saucepan and bring it slowly to the boil until the mixture starts to thicken.

 Add vanilla + a pinch of salt and continue stirring for about a minute.